StoicSun/info-base/README.md

-# To remember
+# Features
-- MDX -> Markdown + JSX, ie you can use Jsx inside the markdown file (for eg. using StaticImage to render images)
-- Code highlighting with prismjs 😎
+- Code highlighting with prismjs

-- changed default list style to disc
+# Todos
+- [ ] Images with remark-images
+- [ ] Categories of pages